nathanielgreen/CV/README.md

     different stacks as well as informing them on what other tech is used at AND Digital
-  - Writing reusable React components for them to start off with on the front-end, and creating a re-usable AND Digital authentication component on the back-end.
+  - Writing reusable React components for them to start off with on the front-end, and creating a re-usable AND Digital user authentication component on the back-end.
   - Teaching them about the AND Digital Development standards, such as the company's Github branching strategy, component design standards, and general workflows.

-## London Food Review (May 2017 - Present)
+## Freelance: London Food Review (May 2017 - Present)

 - **Role**: Freelance Web Developer
 - **Technology**: HTML5, CSS3, Javascript, Nginx